Mental Health First Aid Training

 WHAT IT COVERS

-• How to connect the person with help.
+- How to connect the person to supportive resources.

 WHO SHOULD TAKE IT